 Since there is a fixed term agreement, the tenancy cannot be terminated based on persistent late payments until the end of the lease term.
 In the meantime, unless the tenant agrees to vacate earlier, all you can do is keep serving the N4 notice each time rent is late.
 You can serve notice a minimum 60 days prior to the end of the agreement on Form N8 based on persistent late payment.
 Ensure copies are kept of every notice you serve to support your application to the Landlord and Tenant Board.

-My tenant is constantly late with rent and she sometimes does not pay rent at all.
+My tenant is constantly late with rent and sometimes does not pay rent at all.
 Due to her late payment, I am paying my bills late.
 I would like to rent to my stepfather as he needs a place.
-Is there a way to evict her without attending a hearing?
+Is there a way to evict the tenant without attending a hearing?

-It’s very frustrating for a landlord dealing with tenants not paying their rent on time, but unfortunately the only thing that can be done is issuing the N4 notice whenever the rent is not paid on the due date.
-If the tenant pays the rent then you basically have to wait until the next time it happens and serve her again.
+It’s very frustrating for a landlord who is dealing with tenants not paying their rent on time, but unfortunately the only thing that can be done is issuing the N4 notice whenever the rent is not paid on the due date.
+If the tenant pays the rent, then you basically have to wait until the next time it happens and serve her again.
 Eventually after serving several N4’s you may serve a notice to terminate based on persistent late payments (form N8), but it’s not easy to evict a tenant for this reason.
 The Board will usually give the tenant another opportunity to start paying rent on time and issue a payment plan.

 My tenant had an operation and to be nice I agreed to accept bi-weekly rent payments.
 Since then he has been constantly delaying the payments and says he will pay an extra $20-$50 each month to catch up, but hasn’t.
 How can I evict him?